 PIGEON MY ARSE!

-anger funny humor
+funny humor anger

 With every step I took away from her, the movement at my heart and between my legs grew more defined: I felt like a ventriloquist, locking his protesting dolls in to a trunk.

-desire lesbian unrequited-love
+desire unrequited-love lesbian

 And perhaps there is a limit to the grieving that the human heart can do.
 As when one adds salt to a tumbler of water, there comes a point where simply no more will be absorbed.

-grief mourning moving-on sadness
+moving-on sadness mourning grief

 It's a curious, wanting thing.